mattzzw/kindle-clock/README.md

 ![screenshot](./screenshot.jpg)

 This is in early development, we'll see how much the battery life can be approved.
-Right now battery life is pretty awful (~10%/h).

-* `kindle-clock.sh`: Main loop, generates and displays clock image, suspend to RAM and wakeup
+* `kindle-clock.sh`: Main loop, displays clock, suspend to RAM and wakeup
-* `clock-preprocess.svg`: SVG template
 * `config.xml`: KUAL config file
 * `menu.json`: KUAL config file

-[rsvg-convert](https://github.com/ImageMagick/librsvg) and [pngcrush](https://pmt.sourceforge.io/pngcrush/) binaries and libs are included.
+* `restore.sh`: bail-out, restore kindle framework and display

 ### Kindle preparation:
 * jailbreak the kindle (doh!)
 * Install KUAL
+* Install MRInstaller (this should be insalled anyway, additionally this includes fbink)

 ### Installation:
 * create directory `/mnt/us/extensions/clock`